ansys/pysystem-coupling/doc/source/users_guide/system_coupling_concepts.rst

 * The `participants` --- the solvers, representing different physics types, that are being coupled.

-  * The participants in turn expose various `variables` --- these are the quantities that are potentially available to be transferred.
+  * The participants in turn expose `variables` --- these are the quantities that are potentially available to be transferred.

   * They also expose the potential `regions` on which the data may be transferred.
 For example, in